McCleary--Rubin reconstruction for simple forest-skein groups: Invariants

 Recall that the functor $U$ transforms (small) categories into groupoids.
-It is standard that a (category) presentation for a category $\cD$ gives a (groupoid) presentation for $U(\cD)$ (see Chapter II, Section 3.1 of \cite{Dehornoy-Digne-Godelle-Krammer-Michel15}).
+It is standard that a (category) presentation for a category $\cD$ gives a (groupoid) presentation for $U(\cD)$; see \cite[Chap.~II, Sec.~3.1]{Dehornoy-Digne-Godelle-Krammer-Michel15}.
 Moreover, when the category admits a calculus of right-fractions, $U$ coincides naturally with the functor $\Frac$.